-† "There are times in which men believe every thing; in this wherein we now are, they believe nothing; I think there is a mean to be chosen, we may not believe every thing, but surely something ought to be believed.
+f "There are times in which men helieve every thing; in this wherein we now are, they believe nothing; I think there is a mean to be chosen, we may not believe every thing, but surely something ought to be believed.
 For this spirit of incredulity, and this character of a brave spirit, is good for nothing, and I have not as yet discovered the use thereof.
-'It is true, credulity hath destroyed religion, and introduced a thousand superstitions.
+'Tis' true, credulity hath destroyed religion, and introduced a thousand superstitions.
 For which reason I am content, that men stand upon their guard when any thing is debated and reported concerning wonderful and pious histories.
 The generality of those which are called honest men, are come so far from thence, that they have cast themselves on the other extreme, and believe nothing.
 Nevertheless whither goes this, and what will be the issue of it?
-'I is to deny providence, 't is to make ourselves believe, God does not intermeddle in the affairs below, and to ruin all the principles of human faith, and by consequence to cast ourselves on a perfect skepticism, which is peradventure a disposition of mind the most dangerous to religion of any in the world.
+'Tis to deny providence, 'tis to make ourselves helieve, God does not intermeddle in the affairs below, and to ruin all the principles of human faith, and hy consequence to cast ourselves on a perfect scepticism, which is peradventure a disposition of mind the most dangerous to religion of any in the world.
 By doubting all matters of fact which have any appearance of extraordinary, they tell us they have no intention to extend it any farther than the history of the world.
 But we don't perceive, that we insensibly entertain a habit of doubting, which extends itself to every thing.
 There is a God; we all consent thereto.
 There is a providence; we all profess and avow it.
 Nothing comes to pass without him.
-Is it possible, that God should so hide himself behind his creatures, and under the veil of second causes, that he should never at any time, though never so little, draw aside the curtain?
+Is it possible, that God should so hide himself hehind his creatures, and under the veil of second causes, that he should never at any time, though never so little, draw aside the curtain?
 If we have taken the resolution to deny the truth of all extraordinary matters of fact, what shall we do with history, both sacred and profane?
-He must have a luardness and an impudence that I understand not, that can put all historians in one rank, and range them all together as forgers of lies.
-I admire the argument of those w μονια, or a fear of spirits, hath been abused by vain or weak people, and carried to extremes perhaps by crafty and designing men, the most rigorous philosophy will not justify its being entirely rejected.
-That subordinate beings are never permitted or commissioned to be the ministers of the will of God, is a hard point to be proved.\\
+He must have a hardness and an impudence that I understand not, that can put all historians in one rank, and range them a Christian can safely take on these questions is, that the a priori arguments of philosophic unbelievers, as to the 'absurdity' and 'impossibility' of these things, go for nothing, since the Scriptures have settled the fact that they have occurred, and have afforded not the least intimation that they should at any time cease to occur.
+Such supernatural visitations are, therefore, possible; and, when they are reported, ought to be carefully examined, and neither too hastily admitted, nor too promptly rejected.
+An acute and excellent philosopher of modern times has come to the same conclusion: 'Although Δεισιδαιμονία, or a fear of spirits, hath been abused by vain or weak people, and carried to extremes perhaps by crafty and designing men, the most rigorous philosophy will not justify itsbeing entirely rejected.
+That subordinate beings are never permitted or commissioned to be the ministers of the will of God, is a hard point to be proved.'\

 "Mr. Wesley's belief in these visitations is, therefore, generally considered no proof of a peculiar credulousness of mind.
-On this he thought with all, except the ancient Atheists and Sadducees, modern infidels, and a few others, who, whilst in this point they agree with infidels, most inconsistently profess faith in the revelations of the Scriptures.
+On this he thought with all, except the ancient atheists and Sadducees, modern infidels, and a few others, who, whilst in this point they agree with infidels, most inconsistently profess faith in the revelations of the Scriptures.
 Mr. Southey himself cannot attack Mr. Wesley on the general principle, since he gives credit to the account of the disturbances at Epworth, as preternaturally produced, and thinks that some dreams are the results of more than natural agency.